Störtebeker Festival

 The Störtebeker Festival (Störtebeker-Festspiele) is an yearly open-air theatre festival in Germany.
 It is based on stories around the medieval German privateer Klaus Störtebeker and his Victual Brothers, who later turned to pirates.

-Founded in 1959 as part of an East German cultural initiative, the festival has become Germany's most successful open-air theatre event, and is broadcast by public television network NDR.
+Founded in 1959, as part of an East German cultural initiative, the festival has become Germany's most successful open-air theatre event, and is broadcast by public television network NDR.
 It is held in the small town of Ralswiek on the isle of Rügen.

 Background

 In 1959, the "Rügenfestspiele" were founded in Ralswiek as part of a cultural commission of the GDR and the Ralswiek natural stage was created.
-The place for the then Rügen Festival was found in the spring of 1959 between Ralswiek Castle and the Boddenufer, and the natural stage was then built in five months of construction and the village was converted into a festival venue.
+The place for the then Rügen Festival was found in the spring of 1959 between Ralswiek Castle and the shore of the shallow Jasmund lagoon (german: "Jasmunder Bodden" [Bodden is a type of shallow lagoon typical of the southern Baltic Sea coast, especially in northeastern Germany.]), and the natural stage was then built in five months of construction and the village was converted into a festival venue.

 From 1959 to 1961 and 1980 to 1981 the Dramatic Ballad "Klaus Störtebeker" by Kurt Barthel was performed under the direction of Hanns Anselm Perten and the choral direction of Günther Wolf with about 1,000 participants.
 A total of 670,000 visitors were counted during these five summers.